Nico Hoerner Player Props: Cubs vs. Yankees

-Nico Hoerner -- with a slugging percentage of .295 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the New York Yankees, with Carlos Rodon on the mound, on July 7 at 7:05 PM ET.
+Nico Hoerner -- with a slugging percentage of .318 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs versus the New York Yankees, with Gerrit Cole on the hill, on July 8 at 1:05 PM ET.

+He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Yankees.

 Nico Hoerner Game Info & Props vs. the Yankees